sehab1611251/Documents-All-Pairs-Similarity/README.md

 # Documents-All-Pairs-Similarity
-This problem involves calculating the pairwise similarity between all documents in a corpus.
-I have done this using the similarity measure, Cosine similarity.
-I have demonstrated the sequential and parallel implementation of this problem using Cosine similarity in this implementation.
+This project addresses a classic big data problem: calculating pairwise similarity between all documents in a large corpus.
+I have solved this problem using the similarity measure, Cosine similarity.
+I have demonstrated the sequential and parallel implementations to demonstrate the efficiency and scalability of the approach.
+The parallel implementation leverages distributed computing techniques to handle large datasets efficiently.